socameron/lcwgs-lupine/README.md

 # Population Genetics - _Lupinus perennis_ (lcWGS)

-This is a Snakemake workflow for creating PCA plots (so far) from raw fastq.gz files using PCangsd.
+This is a Snakemake workflow for creating PCA plots (so far) from raw fastq.gz files using PCAngsd.

 ## About the _Lupinus perennis_ dataset